 The training bundle for participants includes the following:

 - SC900 fundamentals in identity, security, and compliance

 - 16-week paid work-integrated learning placement in the cybersecurity sector

-It is anticipated that this pilot program will enable employers to hire graduates of the program, which will help increase the diversity of the cybersecurity workforce in Canada.
+The pilot program enables employers to hire graduates of the program, which helps increase the diversity of the cybersecurity workforce in Canada.